De Bruyne rates 'crazy' Sancho as he recalls training at Man City with the Man Utd target | Goal.com

 De Bruyne rates 'crazy' Sancho as he recalls training at Man City with the Man Utd target

-Kevin De Bruyne has described Jadon Sancho's rise as 'crazy', while remembering his time while the talented English attacker was developing at the Etihad Stadium.
+Kevin De Bruyne has described Jadon Sancho's rise as 'crazy', while remembering his time while the talented English attacker was developing at Manchester City.

-Sancho has since become of the hottest properties in world football with Goal recently revealing Manchester United were leading Chelsea in the race for his signature
+Sancho has since become one of the hottest properties in world football with Goal recently revealing Manchester United were leading Chelsea in the race for his signature.

 Recalling his experience training with Sancho, De Bruyne praised his journey to stardom and joked about the £100 million-plus fee it's likely going to take to sign the attacker.

-"[Sancho] is crazy," De Bruyne said in a Instagram live session with Belgium team-mates Romelu Lukaku and Axel Witsel.
+"[Sancho] is crazy," De Bruyne said in an Instagram live session with Belgium team-mates Romelu Lukaku and Axel Witsel.

 "It’s weird, I trained a few times with him and he was gone - unbelievable.